 Finishing up the story of David, King of Israel and Judah - We left off with things going pretty well for David as he repeatedly defeats his enemies.

 So all good, right?
 Nope.
 Not for long.
 After exterminating other tribes for a while, he gets in trouble the traditional way - can't keep his hands to himself.
 One day David sees Bathsheba.
 You may have even heard of Bathsheba as the story still has popular appeal.
 People hate adultery when it is them or their friend who is cuckolded, but they love it as entertainment.
-Bathsheba is married, but David does the wrong thing and summons her and sleeps with her.
-Even worse in religious terms - he did it while she was still purifying from her monthly visit.
+Bathsheba is married, but David does the wrong thing and summons and sleeps with her.
+Even worse in religious terms - he did it while she was still purifying herself from her monthly visit.
 Bad idea.
 She winds up pregnant and lets him know.
-So, he does the decent thing (I kid), and tries to get Uriah, the husband, to go home and sleep with his wife so he won't realize it wasn't his.
+So, he does the decent thing (I kid), and tries to get Uriah, the husband, to go home and sleep with his wife so he won't realize the baby wasn't his.
 But Uriah was a faithful soldier and stayed with his men, as they were at war.
 Good guy.
 So, David asks Joab, his nephew (who remember he cursed, but still employs as his commander in the field) and asks him to put Uriah where the fighting is fiercest and then abandon him to his fate.
 That worked out well.
 After Bathsheba mourned, she came to be David’s wife and bore him a son.
-Really, what else is a girl going to do around 1200 B.C.
+Really, what else is a girl going to do around 1200 B.C.?
 But God was pisssssssssed.

 Maybe David didn’t realize the trouble he was in.
 Soon, he was raging about a rich man who took the lamb of a poor man rather than his own livestock to feed a traveler – David wanted him killed for it.
 But, we never find out what happened to the guy because Nathan points out to David that he will be punished for it if he does it.
 Maybe his point was – stopping talking about other people and consider yourself.
 Nathan prophesizes that someone from his own household will sleep with all his wives.
 Kings hate it when that happens.
 Almost as an afterthought, Nathan adds – oh, and God is going to kill your son.
 God does make the baby he had with Bathsheba sick.
 At first, David is sick with worry himself – but when he learns that the baby actually died – he goes about his business, saying, well, now he’s dead, so, move along everybody, nothing to see here.
 In fact, he goes to Bathsheba and they make another baby they call – Solomon.
 You probably have heard of Solomon too.
 But, we’ll get back to him later on in the story.